Pasta with zucchini and tomatoes

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This quick pasta with tomatoes and zucchini is bursting with flavor, juicy, and packed with fresh vegetables.
-It makes a terrific vegan family meal ready in 30 minutes!
+This quick pasta with zucchini and tomatoes bursts with fresh flavor and is packed with juicy vegetables.
+It’s a terrific family meal, ready in 30 minutes!

-I do love easy vegetarian pasta recipes, from this pasta with peppers to this pasta with tomatoes and spinach and pasta with cherry tomatoes.
-Pasta dishes loaded with summer vegetables are some of our favorite staples!
+Since the farmers’ markets will become more colorful and vary from May to June, it’s time to re-share my love for easy vegetarian pasta recipes!
+From this pasta with peppers to this pasta with tomatoes and spinach and pasta with cherry tomatoes.

 Here is what you need…